microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/ASP.NET Core.md

 `"noImplicitAny"` is good idea whenever you're writing new code &mdash; you can make sure that you don't write any untyped code by mistake.
 `"compileOnSave"` makes it easy to update your code in a running web app.

-### Set up NPM
+### Set up npm

-Now we need to set up NPM so we can download JavaScript packages.
+Now we need to set up npm so we can download JavaScript packages.
 Right click on the project and click **New Item**.
-Then choose **NPM Configuration File** and use the default name `package.json`.
+Then choose **npm Configuration File** and use the default name `package.json`.
 Inside `"devDependencies"` add "gulp" and "del":

 ```json